-Nonoperating activity consists primarily of contributions, investment return, inherent contribution from acquisition, and other gains and losses on: postretirement healthcare benefits, life income adjustments, unfulfilled promises to give, foreign currency translation, sale or disposal of property, and the recognition of asset retirement obligations.
+Nonoperating activity consists primarily of contributions, investment return, and other losses and gains on: postretirement healthcare benefits, life income adjustments, unfulfilled promises to give, foreign currency translation, and the recognition of asset retirement obligations.
 All other activity is classified as operating revenue or expense.